 Business process mapping involves visually displaying the steps within a business process to show how it occurs from start to finish.
 The mapping provides a concise picture of all the steps needed by a product, service, or other processes from the beginning to the end.
 It also shows the sequence of steps that take place.

 Process mapping usually uses flow charts to show the sequence of the steps.
 These charts may move from top down or from left to right.
-They use well-established symbols to depict key process pieces like the start, input, stop, and data.
+They use well-established symbols like business process mapping symbols to depict key process pieces like the start, input, stop, and data.

 Process mapping and modelling are part of workflow management.
 However, modelling provides a more detailed process representation and incorporates additional organisational data.